flashwing-04/showtime-website-project-archive/content/ss21/bachelor/b4-manifesto/development.md

 - https://github.com/b4-manifesto/ManifestoServer

 This is our Server for the Manifesto application.
 We use Node.js to connect with the [Ableton.js](https://github.com/leolabs/ableton-js).
-With a **Docker-Compose-File** a Kafka-instance will start inside a Docker Container.
+With a **Docker-Compose-File**, a Kafka-instance will start inside a Docker Container.

 - The Raspberry PIs receive data from the Kafka-instance.
 - That data will be sent to the Server.